mleverance/sc_shell_lessons/01-shell-basics.md

 But the plus is that a small number of commands gets you a long way, and we'll cover those essential few today.
 > Some places you might see a CLI are webserver, remote computer, copying/moving large files, high performance computing or cluster computing

+### Why use the shell?
+The power of the shell is combining existing tools into powerful pipelines and handling large volumes of data automatically.
+Sequences of commands can be written into a *script*, improving the reproducibility of workflows and allowing you to repeat them easily.
+If you can run a script that saves you days of computational work, it's a better choice.

 ### Activity
-Talk to a neighbor and use the etherpad to enter answers for these:
+Talk with a neighbor and take three minutes with the etherpad to enter answers for these:

 - **Advantages/disadvantages of CLI**
 - **Advantages/disadvantages of GUI**